IT MAKES ME WONDER: Kim McAninch

 Kim is an award-winning member of the National Association of Women Artists.
 Previous solo exhibitions include The Westmoreland Museum of American Art and in June 2023, her work was again awarded in One Art Space in NYC.
 Her artwork is in select galleries and is collected worldwide.
 Learn more about the artist at https://kimmcaninch.com/

-In the Theatre Lobby Gallery: Everyday by Anna Fischler
+In the Theatre Lobby Gallery: Everyday by Anna Forrest Fischler

 Everyday visually attests to a practice of persistent presence—of consistently taking the time to find something worth caring about.
 It is a compilation of moments discovered by slowing down to investigate the magic in the mundane.

-On January 1st , 2023, I challenged myself to create a single drawing from life, each day of the year, using the same pocket-sized dimensions and the same four markers: magenta, yellow, blue, and dark grey.
+On January 1st , 2023, Anna challenged herself to create a single drawing from life, each day of the year, using the same pocket-sized dimensions and the same four markers: magenta, yellow, blue, and dark grey.

 The key to Everyday is that each subject is based in reality—a tangible and fleeting observation.
-Whether I wanted to or not, I had to find something nearby that could be transformed into a pleasing composition, and devote my time to taking it in, exploring each shift in shape, value, and hue.
-This endeavor served to catalog my daily life, encapsulating what was different or new about each day, no matter how seemingly insignificant.
-As a college student, whose life is uprooted and rearranged at the will of the academic calendar, the objects and spaces that were commonplace to me in March were gone from my life by October, only kept alive by my colorful, cross-hatched records of the everyday.
+Whether she wanted to or not, she had to find something nearby that could be transformed into a pleasing composition, and devote her time to taking it in, exploring each shift in shape, value, and hue.
+This endeavor served to catalog her daily life, encapsulating what was different or new about each day, no matter how seemingly insignificant.
+As a college student, whose life is uprooted and rearranged at the will of the academic calendar, the objects and spaces that were commonplace to Anna in March were gone from her life by October, only kept alive by her colorful, cross-hatched records of the everyday.

-More information about my work and process is available on my website at annaforrestart.net and on my Instagram at @anna.forrest.art.
+More information about Anna’s work and process is available on her website at annaforrestart.net and on her Instagram at @anna.forrest.art.

 In the Member Gallery: Keith Chamberlain and Pat St. Onge

-About Keith: Armed with a degree in Physics, Keith held a number of Sr. Management positions during his 50 year career in the aerospace Investment Casting industry.
-Keith and his wife Hennie followed his career with moves to NJ, OH, MI, NH, PA and Southern CA. Home remodeling and woodworking were the primary source of relaxation.
-The final move was to Florida in 2012 when he started a consulting business.
-With the COVID lockdown restricting business travel, there was plenty time available to explore other interests.
-With a love of science, manufacturing and design, painting became a natural outlet.
+Armed with a degree in physics, Keith Chamberlain has held a number of senior management positions during his 50-year career in the aerospace investment casting industry.
+Keith and his wife, Hennie, followed his career to New Jersey, Ohio, Michigan, New Hampshire, Pennsylvania and southern California.
+The final move was to Florida in 2012, where he started a consulting business.
+During the COVID lockdown, Keith explored other interests.
+His love of science, manufacturing and design made painting a natural outlet.
 With no formal training, Keith found plenty of guidance and inspiration in books, magazines and museum visits, along with lots of practice.